Past Advocacy Priorities

 While Missouri Disability Empowerment did not officially become an organization until June 2018, parents began working on the Therapy For All bill in 2016.
 They communicated through the FB page Missouri Disability Empowerment.
 In 2022, MoDE Foundation took over the legislative work of MoDE.

 SB514 was signed into law on July 11, 2019.
 It requires insurance to cover therapies for children with developmental disabilities.
 This is a big win for Missouri's children.
-Learn more about how we got this legislation passed and how you can make sure your insurance covers therapies
+Learn more about how MoDE got this legislation passed and how you can make sure your insurance covers therapies

 Until recently, Missouri school districts prohibited audio recordings of any meetings, but specifically IEP/504 plan meetings.
 In May 2021, Missouri legislators passed HB432 which prohibits schools from banning parents and guardians from recording IEP meetings.
 The governor signed it into law on July 14, 2021.